operand/agency/README.md

 # Hypothetical Examples

-The following examples are not implemented, but are presented to give you additional ideas for ways that `everything` could be used.
+The following examples are not implemented, but are presented to give you additional ideas for integrations that `everything` could be support.

 ```python
 Space([